-The ALS ice bucket challenge is in full swing, and it has gone viral.
-It has been tremendously successfully this year, pulling in 100 million dollars in donations between July 29th and August 27th a massive increase compared to the same time period last year when donations reached only $2.7 million.
+Every now and then there’s a viral stunt that grips the nation.
+The ALS bucket challenge was one of those back in the summer of 2011 pulling in 100 million dollars in donations between July 29th and August 27th.
+This was a massive increase compared to 2010 when donations reached only $2.7 million.

 Crowd-based business models and marketing are far from new.
 DIY Marketers have been firm believers in the power of brain and viral science from the very beginning.
 The ice bucket challenge has been a superb example of these sciences at work.
 Not only that, you can gather some pretty creative marketing ideas from watching this viral campaign in action.

 From the outside, the challenge looks like just another entertaining gimmick for raising money, but the truth is there is a lot of thinking behind it.
 The principle backing its success is simple: making something public and visible can make it go viral.

 Interestingly, there’s an entire book dedicated to this subject.
 It’s called Contagious: Why Things Catch On, and it’s all about how to make your big ideas become incredibly infectious.
 This hardcover is a New York Times bestseller, by the way.

 Visibility is key to executing successful marketing campaigns that build your brand.
 It doesn’t matter what media type you choose, from the written word to the video, it will flop if nobody can see it.
 Non-profit causes and charities are typically invisible.

 For example, at least once a year you’ll checkout at the grocery store and be asked to donate to a cause.
 Once you clear the checkout line, that’s it, you don’t see or hear about it again.
 Chances are you dismissed the request because you didn’t know much about the cause it wasn’t visible.
 You did not see any benefit or value in donating.